mctainsh/Esp32/UM98RTKServer/README_Upload_T-Display.md

-## Upload the binary to the TTGO T-Display
+## Upload the binary to the TTGO T-Display (NOT recomemded)

 ```
 IMPORTANT : This applies to ESP32 only.
-Not other devices like ESP32-S2 or ESP32-S3
+Not other devices like ESP32-S2 or ESP32-S3.

+MOST IMPORTANT : This is a single core ship it may work with several casters but I'd recommend the S3 based CPU for best performance.
+I do not plan to support this into the future.
 ```

 - Download the files from [TTGO T-Display Binaries](https://github.com/mctainsh/Esp32/blob/main/UM98RTKServer/Deploy/T-Display)